Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Methodology

+To evaluate the effectiveness of our generated assertions in detecting real-world regressions, we need a dataset of Jupyter Notebooks that contain regression bugs.
+Unfortunately, such a dataset is not publicly available.
+Besides, unlike regular programs, developers do not frequently commit changes in notebooks on GitHub, and even if they do, the absence of tests often makes the regressions go unnoticed.
+So, instead we leverage Kaggle, where users often submit multiple public versions of notebooks to improve competition performance.
+Since the latest version is likely to be the most stable and well-tested, we hypothesize that the older versions may contain real-world silent regression bugs.
+Based on this hypothesis, we collect older notebook versions, then apply assertions generated from the latest version to each older version, to evaluate if these assertions can detect regressions.

-\empara{Collection and Filtering} We develop a web scraping tool to extract all available versions of notebooks we consider in \S~\ref{sec:datacuration}.
-We obtain 3660 notebook versions.
-We filter out notebooks with execution errors or large diffs (more than 500 diff lines).
-We download \numKaggleVersion notebook versions that remain.
+\mypara{Collection and Filtering} We develop a web scraping tool to extract all available versions of notebooks we consider in \S~\ref{sec:datacuration}.
+Out of the \allversions available versions, we do not consider versions with execution errors or large diffs (more than 500 diff lines) or duplicate versions.
+This leaves us with \numKaggleVersionNoExeErrorRev notebook versions.

-\empara{Evaluating notebook versions} We generate assertions in the latest versions of each notebook using \tool, and then we attempt to transfer each assertion to older versions.
-To map the assertions, we first identify unchanged cells and pair the remaining cells by comparing their ASTs after removing comments and separating logic from test assertions.
-We transfer assertions by matching preceding statements, although significant changes may prevent transfers.
-The process of finding the appropriate code locations for insertion is automatic.
-If during the process, it cannot identify a matching location due to reasons such as variable renaming or code restructuring, it skips injection for that cell to avoid incorrect placement.
-Then we execute each notebook version with the transferred assertions.
-A notebook version is considered \emph{killed}, i.e., regression is detected if at least one transferred assertion fails.
+\mypara{Assertion transfer} We consider an assertion transferable between versions if either (1) the statements it checks remain unchanged, or (2) the statements checked differ syntactically but are semantically equivalent, such as variable renaming or minor keyword change.
+For the first case, since \tool inserts the assertion immediately after the statement, we can simply check whether the preceding statement is identical between versions.
+To decide about assertions in the second case, we require careful reasoning about program semantics to determine whether the assertion is still valid in the older version, despite syntactic differences.
+Given the strong capabilities of LLMs in code understanding, we leverage an LLM (Gemini 3.0 Flash) for this task.